TheEighthDay/Co-teaching/README.md

-# Co-Teaching for Unsupervised Domain Adaptation and Expansion
+# Code Release for Paper: Co-Teaching for Unsupervised Domain Adaptation and Expansion

 ## Introduction

-pass
+We propose [Co-Teaching (CT)](https://arxiv.org/abs/2204.01210) as a generic method for unsupervised domain adaptation and expansion.
+CT consists of knowledge distillation based CT (kdCT) and mixup based CT (miCT).
+Specifically, kdCT transfers knowledge from a leader-teacher network and an assistant-teacher network to a student network, to let the student better resolve cross-domain visual ambiguity, while miCT further enhances the generalization ability of the student

 ## Data for UDA and UDE

 First, we need download [Office-Home](https://www.hemanthdv.org/officeHomeDataset.html) and [DomainNet](http://ai.bu.edu/M3SDA/) into `datasets` folder.
 Our data division follows the [KDDE](https://arxiv.org/abs/2104.00233).
 We can download division and pretrained checkpoints in this [link](xxxx).

 ## Inference